any-docs/css/content/guides/scroll_snap/basic_concepts/index.md

 ## Using scroll-snap-stop

-Using the {{CSSxRef("scroll-snap-stop")}} property, you can specify whether the scrolling must snap to the defined snap points.
+Using the `scroll-snap-stop` property, you can specify whether the scrolling must snap to the defined snap points.
 In the above examples, this would mean that the scrolling would stop at the start of each section or be able to skip past sections.

 With this property definition, you can ensure that users see each section of the scroller and don't accidentally scroll past them.
 However, this setting can also negatively affect user experience by preventing the user from quickly scrolling to their desired content.